Senior and Disabled Transportation

 Alameda CTC’s Paratransit Advisory and Planning Committee (PAPCO), an all-consumer community advisory committee, provides recommendations to the Commission for items related to Paratransit funding, including the discretionary grant program.

 PAPCO is supported by the Paratransit Technical Advisory Committee (ParaTAC).
 Both Committees meet periodically throughout the year.
-To view a list of upcoming PAPCO and ParaTAC meetings, go to the Alameda CTC's meeting calendar.
+To view a list of upcoming PAPCO and ParaTAC meetings, go to Alameda CTC's meeting calendar.

 1. Paratransit Program Plan Review Memo (PDF)

-2. Application Form (DOCX)
+2. Program Plan (DOCX)

 3. Budget Tables A-D (XLSX)